joshcalafell/joshuamichael-me/README.md

 ## The Future

-[-] Add articles
+[x] Add articles
-[-] Add cloud functions to update experienc in years [-] Switch to new DB schema for a skill timeline.
+[x] Add cloud functions to update experienc in years [x] Switch to new DB schema for a skill timeline.
-[-] Better Email solution
+[x] Better Email solution